The Singleton

 "I know."

-He glided the EV up to the stopped median.
+He brought the EV up to the stopped median, deliberate, both hands.
 The homeless man was there again — same corner, same cardboard, same glazed gaze into the middle distance.
 Baking.
 The grid-strained city had no slack for him; the cooling centers downtown required wristband auth and he didn't have one.
 Jeff met his eyes for a half-second through the tinted glass and felt something shift under his ribs. *If consciousness is just code and data,* he thought, *who decided which instance I get to be, and which instance he gets?* Hume's Bundle Theory.
 Eleven years old, no answer.

 A 2019 F-150 coughed past him in the adjacent lane.
 The driver had one hand on the wheel and the other holding a paper coffee cup.
-The engine sounded like a disappointed man clearing his throat.
+The engine sounded like a man clearing a throat he hadn't used in a year.

 *Gas pickup,* Aion said. *If the remaining gas-vehicle population converted tonight, ambient CO₂ along this corridor would drop four point two percent within a week.
 The grid-strain event that stopped you just now would not have happened.
 EV coordination protocols flatten traffic because every vehicle negotiates routing in real time.
 Gas cars cannot participate in the protocol; they are network-blind agents in a network-aware fabric.
 They create every queue you sit in.*